 I found these easiest to cut after letting them rest in the fridge for about an hour.
 Then you can chop them up and wrap them individually in wax paper.

-Also I added way more salt than in the original because salt = delicious.
+Also, I added way more salt than in the original because salt = delicious.

 Cost Comparison Between Bars

-If you wanted to get the price down, you could use a different protein powder and use a cheaper nut, like peanuts.
+If you wanted to get the price down, you could use a different protein powder and a cheaper nut, like peanuts.
 That would knock a lot off the price.

 Dive in and make some RX Bars!